13 / 01 / 21

 Funerals during COVID-19 pandemic

-Prosperous Life remains open during the ongoing COVID-19 pandemic and we’re here to offer advice and support regarding funerals and funeral planning.
+Prosperous Life remains open during the ongoing COVID-19 pandemic and we’re here to offer support regarding funerals and funeral planning.

 Whilst the guidelines continue to change, we have compiled a list of frequently asked questions regarding the current status of funerals during COVID-19.